Congressional Placements

 Congressional fellows are accepted into the SRCD Policy Fellowship Program each spring, and start on September 1st, with the rest of the cohort.
 After receiving a special Congressional orientation, they interview with offices in mid-September to find their match.
 SRCD connects the incoming Congressional fellow with alumni from the program, to help new Congressional fellows navigate the early days of interviewing and starting in an office.
 Congressional fellows typically work in-person full time on Capitol Hill.

 "History happens when you're in the Fellowship.
 When I was in Congress, an election changed the political map halfway through my fellowship.
-It was a tremendous growth opportunity for me to see the change.
-When I was in the executive branch, Katrina hit.
-We had to help figure out how to support Head Start and childcare through that crisis."
+It was a tremendous growth opportunity for me to see the change."

 Text